spsaswat/plantdis/mlhub/README.md

 # PlantDis Mlhub package
 This ML-HUB package detects the disease of the plant by examining a leaf.
 If image of a leaf is provided then this package will identify what disease it has, if any.
+MlHub <a href="https://github.com/spsaswat/plantdis/blob/main/MLHUB.yaml">YAML</a> file contains details about the packages and files used.

 ## i) Install mlhub.
 ```